pactus-project/PIPs/PIPs/pip-39.md

 | Recipients[].Amount | `Amount`  | Variant  | Amount to transfer (within each recipient) |

 The Batch Transfer payload will be encoded deterministically.
-The number of recipients will be used to decode the payload.
+The number of recipients will be used to decode the recipients.

 ## Backwards Compatibility